Miracle in Cell No. 7: Box office

 The film took 4.6 million admissions (the equivalent of more than US$30 million) in its first two weeks due to strong word of mouth.
 Despite the release of The Berlin File, it drew in 15% more audience members on its third week, with seat booking at 75.8%.
 32 days after its release, it became only the eighth film in Korean cinema history to break the 10 million mark in ticket sales.
 This was especially notable since Miracle in Cell No. 7 had a modest budget with a break-even point of 1.7 million admissions, making its eventual profit the highest among the films that reached 10 million.

 The film exceeded 12 million viewers 46 days after its release.
 On March 15, 2013, 52 days after its release, ticket sales reached 12.32 million, making it the seventh highest grossing Korean film of all time.

 Analysts say among the reasons for its success was the long lunar new year holiday and families going to see the film in groups.
 The film proved to be especially popular among middle-aged and elderly Koreans.

 Awards and nominations

 Remakes

 The film was adapted into a Kannada movie in 2017 titled Pushpaka Vimana.

-Kross Pictures to produce the official Hindi remake of the movie in collaboration with Indian Film Studios and was directed by Umesh Shukla.
+Kross Pictures were supposed to produce the official Hindi remake of the movie in collaboration which was supposed to be directed by Umesh Shukla but eventually was not made.

 It was also adapted in 2019 in Turkey as 7.
 Koğuştaki Mucize starring Aras Bulut İynemli in the lead role.
 This is an entirely dramatic interpretation and adds several story elements and characters.
 The film was also adapted in the Philippines with the same title, starring Aga Muhlach, Bela Padilla and Xia Vigor.
-Indonesia adapted the film with the same title in 2022, while remakes are being planned in Spain, and the United States.
+Indonesia adapted the film with the same title in 2022, and spawned to a sequel in 2024 titled 2nd Miracle in Cell No. 7, while remakes are being planned in Spain, and the United States.